microsoft/PowerToys/doc/releases/0.39.0/tests-checklist-enrico.md

 ## General Settings

 **Admin mode:**
- - [ ] restart as admin and verify FZ can snap an elevated window
- - [ ] restart PT and verify it now runs as user
+ - [x] restart PT and verify it runs as user
- * restart as admin and set "Always run as admin"
+ - [x] restart as admin and set "Always run as admin"
- - [ ] restart PT and verify it still runs as admin
+ - [x] restart PT and verify it runs as admin
  * if it's not on, turn on "Run at startup"
  - [ ] reboot the machine and verify PT runs as admin (it should not prompt the UAC dialog)
  * turn Always run as admin" off